 Notwithstanding the potential to preserve and enhance the biodiversity interest of parts of the site, redevelopment of the redundant ironworks site will result in the loss of habitats and species that have partly reclaimed it, including parts of the designated Ilkeston Road Pond & Nutbrook Canal Local Wildlife Site, and of the Stanton Ironworks Local Wildlife Site.
-Where that loss cannot be avoided or mitigated on-site, then off-site enhancements will be required to offset that harm to biodiversity.
+Where that loss cannot be

+avoided or mitigated on-site, then off-site enhand biodiversity. ements will be required to offset that harm to

+20

+33